 Since inception, we have incurred substantial operating expenses.
-We expect to incur substantial expenses in connection with our current and planned business activities, particularly the completion of the Phase 3 SUNRISE-3 clinical trial for the treatment of high-risk outpatients with mild or moderate COVID-19, our Phase 2 clinical trial evaluating the combination of bemnifosbuvir and ruzasvir for the treatment of HCV, and if the Phase 2 clinical trial is successful, Phase 3 clinical development of this HCV combination product candidate.
+We expect to incur substantial expenses in connection with our current and planned business activities, particularly the completion of the Phase 3 SUNRISE-3 clinical trial, and if the SUNRISE-3 clinical trial is successful, seeking regulatory approval of bemnifosbuvir as a monotherapy for the treatment of high-risk outpatients with mild or moderate COVID-19, the completion of our Phase 2 clinical trial evaluating the combination of bemnifosbuvir and ruzasvir for the treatment of HCV, and if the Phase 2 clinical trial is successful, Phase 3 clinical development of this HCV combination product candidate.
 Additionally, we anticipate that we will incur substantial expenses in connection with the discovery, license or other acquisition and potential development of a combination bemnifosbuvir COV19 product candidate or other product candidates, and, if we successfully develop one or more product candidates, in connection with the establishment of sales, marketing, internal systems and distribution infrastructure to commercialize any products for which we may obtain regulatory approval.